drwaseemsheikh/audiometry/.github/bug_report.md

 ---
 name: Bug Report
-about: If something isn't working as expected.
+about: Report a bug here
+labels: bug
 ---

-**Describe the bug**
+Please replace every line in curly brackets { like this } with appropriate answers, and remove this line.

+## Description

-A clear and concise description of what the bug is.
+{ Please provide a clear and concise description of the bug. }

-**To Reproduce**
+## Environment

+1. OS (where Audiometry runs): { e.g. Mac OS 10, Windows 10, Ubuntu 16.4, etc. }
+2. Audiometry version: { e.g. Audiometry 1.0 }
+3. Other environment details:

+## Reproducible Steps

-Steps to reproduce the behavior:
+Steps to create the smallest reproducible scenario:

-1. Go to '...'
+1. { e.g. Run ... }
-2. Click on '....'
+2. { e.g. Click ... }
-3. Scroll down to '....'
+3. { e.g. Save ... }
-4. See error
+4. { e.g. See error ... }

-**Expected behavior**
+## Expected Output

-A clear and concise description of what you expected to happen.
+{ Please describe what you expected to happen. }

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**

-* OS: [e.g. Windows 10]

-**Additional context**
-Add any other context about the problem here.
+## Actual Output

+{ Please describe what actually happened. }

+## Additional information

+{ Any additional information, including logs or screenshots if you have any. }